frePPLe/frepple/doc/user-guide/command-reference.rst

   * | **PostgreSQL copy files**:
     | The file name must end with .cpy (or .cpy.gz when compressed with gzip).
     | Uploading in this format goes MUCH quicker than the other formats.
-I has some
+It has some
       limitations however: a) the validation of the input data is not as extensive as the other formats, b) a single faulty record will abort the upload and c) it only supports adding new records and not updating existing records.